sitrox/schemacop/README_V3.md

 * `multiple_of`
   The received number has to be a multiple of the given number for the validation to pass.
+* `cast_str`
+  When set to `true`, this node also accepts strings that can be casted to an integer, e.g. the values `'-5'` or `'42'`.
+Please note that you can only validate numbers which are in the `Integer` format.

 #### Examples